rileyscag09-hash/NHS-Management-/README.md

 - Welcome embeds in channel `1485780276239143006`
 - Kick and ban slash commands with DM embeds
 - Verification embed with a Melonly button in channel `1486873233377460437`
+- ERLC admin slash commands for kick, ban, and announcements

 ## Setup